 Join our Art Adventure for children in the exhibition “Sleepless Nights”!

-Pick up the instruction sheet at the information desk on floor 4 and get ready for an exciting adventure amongst the art of the 1980’s.
+Follow the clouds on the exhibition walls and explore the art on your own.
+Get ready for an exciting adventure amongst the art of the 1980’s!

 Playlist: Listen to the 1980s!